Trusting the Adoptive Family in Open Adoption

 Believing Open Adoption is Good for Everyone

 Families are taught the benefits of open adoption when hopeful parents choose adoption.
-Over the course of their process, they are shown time and time again how good open adoption is for a child.
+Throughout their process, they are shown time and time again how good open adoption is for a child.
 This means that good adoptive families are eager to participate in open adoption because they believe it is a good thing.

 If you can trust the adoptive family and believe this for yourself, as well, then the communication process will feel much easier.

-We’ve been serving birth mothers and adoptive families for more than 25 years, and we’ve seen many open adoption relationships turn into a lifelong blessing for everyone involved.
-Whether you receive photos and letters, talk over the phone or meet in-person, you can decide to trust in the adoptive family and, from that trust, build a great relationship.
+We’ve been serving birth mothers and adoptive families for more than 30 years, and we’ve seen many open adoption relationships turn into a lifelong blessing for everyone involved.
+Whether you receive photos and letters, talk over the phone or meet in person, you can decide to trust in the adoptive family and, from that trust, build a great relationship.

 To learn more about trusting adoptive parents in open adoption, you can request more free information about adoption or call 1-800-ADOPTION to speak with an adoption specialist today.